DavidVentura/pipeline/README.md

 # TODO

 * Grafana sink
-* Abn source
+* ABN source
-* streaming sources? mqtt?
+* custom configs for pipelines - telegram with no markdown for printer_mqtt